Radio Shack Views including some history and other photos.

 SSB,” Ham Radio Magazine, June, 1971.
 This was

-followed by a paper in Nov.
-1971 on a 432 MHz Corner Reflector
+followed by a HR paper in Nov.
+1971 about a 432 MHz Corner